shirok/Gauche-makiki/README.md

 By default, we only return "Internal Server Error" to the client, which is a bit inconvenient during development.
-If the environment variable MAKIKI_DEBUG is set when the server is run, we add the error message in the error response as well.
+If the environment variable `MAKIKI_DEBUGGING` is set when the server is run, we add the error message in the error response as well.
+You can also turn on the debugging feature by setting the parameter `debugging` to a true value.
 Make sure you don't set the environment variable in the production environment, so that you wouln't reveal any internal information accidentally.